 Prayer is an essential element of Christian life.
-And Jesus made clear that children belong just as much to His Kingdom as adults, when He said: “Let the children come to Me, and do not hinder them, for to such belongs the kingdom of God” (Luke 18:16).
+It is our primary means to “come to God”.
+Jesus made clear that children belong just as much to His Kingdom as adults, when He said: “Let the children come to Me, and do not hinder them, for to such belongs the kingdom of God” (Luke 18:16).
 So how can we teach a child to pray?

 Pray for your child